 Maximum Wall height - NON- COMPLIANCE

 DCP control - 3m

 Proposed: 4.2m (exceeds DCP control by 1.2m)

-Applicant's reasons for variation The increase in the wall and ridge height is required to store a bus within the garage / shed and not in the front yard.
+Applicant's reasons for variation The increase in the wall and ridge height is required to store a bus within the proposed garage and not in the front yard.

 Maximum ridge height - NON-COMPLIANCE

 DCP control -4.5m

 Proposed: 5.172m (exceeds DCP control by 672mm)

-Applicant's reasons for variation The increase in the wall and ridge height is required to store a bus within the garage / shed and to provide a large enough access roller door.
+Applicant's reasons for variation The increase in the wall and ridge height is required to garage a motor home vehicle within the proposed garage and to provide a sufficiently sized roller door opening.

 10. Setbacks for Parking - all enclosed car parking areas have the opening/garage door setbacks a minimum of 5.5m from the front lot boundary of the street they connect to (rear lanes may have reduced setbacks depending on the desired character of the lane) to enable a single vehicle to be parked in the driveway entirely on the lot without interfering with the public domain/footpath and to avoid dominating the street.

 11. Garage door widths/setbacks COMPLIANCE

 12. Additional carport NOT APPLICABLE

 13. Carport in front setback NOT APPLICABLE

 14. Colour/materials COMPLIANCE